Leatrice Joy

 Leatrice Joy (born Leatrice Johanna Zeidler; November 7, 1893 – May 13, 1985) was an American actress most prolific during the silent film era.

 Early life

-Joy was born in New Orleans, Louisiana to dentist Edward Joseph Zeidler, who was of Austrian and French descent, and Mary Joy Crimens, who was of German and Irish descent.
-She had a brother, Billy, who later worked at Metro-Goldwyn-Mayer.
+Joy was born in New Orleans, Louisiana, to dentist Edward Joseph Zeidler.

 She attended the Convent of the Sacred Heart in New Orleans, where she had planned on becoming a nun, but left when her father was diagnosed with tuberculosis and was forced to give up his dental practice.
-She tried out for the New Orleans-based Nola Film Company in 1915 and was hired as an actress.
+She tried out for the New Orleans–based Nola Film Company in 1915 and was hired as an actress.
 Her mother disapproved of her becoming an actress, but the family needed the money, so her mother accompanied her to California, where she began working in plays and films.